Dejaxxx/chart-img-webhook-service/CHART_IMG_DEFINITIVE_README.md

 ## Executive Summary

 The Chart-IMG Webhook Service is a Flask-based API that generates professional TradingView charts with technical indicators for any stock ticker.
-It uses a hybrid approach combining Chart-IMG's v1 and v2 APIs to ensure reliable generation of three timeframe charts (hourly, daily, weekly) with comprehensive technical indicators.
+Version 8.0 uses Chart-IMG's v2 API exclusively for all timeframes, ensuring full indicator visibility on every chart including hourly.

-**Current Status**: ✅ FULLY OPERATIONAL (Version 7.0 Hybrid)
+**Current Status**: ✅ FULLY OPERATIONAL (Version 8.0 Full v2)
 **Success Rate**: 100% for all tested tickers
 **Response Time**: 8-11 seconds for complete 3-chart set
+**Key Improvement**: All charts now display complete technical indicators visually

 ---